klaudiakantor/football_tweets/README.md

 - src - directory with files containing all scripts used for preprocessing, training the models, their comparisons, sentiment prediction and results visualisation
 - utils - directory with files containing functions and constants which are used in all modules
 - models - directory in which all the models are saved
-- data - directory whith all tweets files and other data which are used as input of the project
+- data - directory with all tweets files and other data which are used as input of the project
 - results - directory containg classifiers comparison files and other directories for each match where all result files (particularly graphs) are saved